AdobeDocs/experience-manager-65.nl-NL/help/sites-administering/ims-config-and-admin-console.md

 The customer onboarding to [!DNL Admin Console] is a pre-requisite to using Adobe IMS for AEM authentication.

-Als eerste stap moeten klanten beschikken over een organisatie die is ingericht in Adobe IMS.
-Adobe Enterprise-klanten worden vertegenwoordigd als IMS-organisaties in de [Adobe [!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).
+Als eerste stap, zouden de klanten een Organisatie moeten hebben die in Adobe IMS wordt voorzien.
+Adobe Enterprise-klanten worden vertegenwoordigd als IMS-organisaties in de [Adobe [!DNL Admin Console]](https://helpx.adobe.com/nl/enterprise/using/admin-console.html).

 AEM Managed Services customers should already have an organization provisioned, and as part of the IMS provisioning, the customer instances will be made available in the [!DNL Admin Console] for managing user entitlements and access.